j0zzz/JoeQuake/docs/pages/features.md

 None of them require any extension to be given, they'll automatically find their filetypes.

-{% include_absolute 'pages/subfeatures/demos-menu.md' %}
+{% include subfeatures/demos-menu.md %}

-{% include_absolute 'pages/subfeatures/better-look.md' %}
+{% include subfeatures/better-look.md %}

 ### Avi capturing